nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/javascript-async-iterators/index.md

 console.log(await countdown.next()) // { done: true }
 ```

-This works very similarly as it's syncrhonous counterpart with two notable exceptions:
+This works very similarly to its synchronous counterpart with two notable exceptions:

   - We need to use `await` to wait for the next element to be produced.
   - Between one element and another about 1 second will pass, so this iteration is much slower.